vemarsas/FLUIDOMOS/FLUIDOMOS Guide.md

 ```
 ### 7 FLUIDOMOS namespaces Configuration and Setup

-On consumer we create two namaspace for the FLUIDOMOS project.
-The namespace definition are in the following YAML file located in the project repository:
+On consumer, we create two namespace for the FLUIDOMOS project.
+The namespace definitions are in the following YAML file located in the project repository:

 **namespace-fluidomos-datacenter.yam**
 ```yaml